Seasonal Tips: June, July, August12th May 2020

 Rhythm is life

 As many members discover, working with the biodynamic calendar helps bring nature’s rhythms, and hence more harmony, into our lives and gardens.
-Claire Hattersley’s monthly guide and top tips for understanding and working with the Maria Thun biodynamic calendar is a must-watch and you can view it on our Youtube Channel here.
+Our monthly mini-vid guide gives you top tips for understanding and working with the Maria Thun biodynamic calendar and you can view it on our Youtube Channel here.

 Be in tune with your weather